ilikui/NotesBook/content/Resource/GitHub/TableOfContents.md

   - plugin/transformer
 ---

 This plugin generates a table of contents (TOC) for Markdown documents.
-See [[table of contents]] for more information.
+See [[常用芯片手册]] for more information.

 > [!note]
 > For information on how to add, remove or configure plugins, see the [[configuration#Plugins|Configuration]] page.